HShrigma/Java-Caesar-Cypher/README.md

 This implementation does **not** limit the encryption to letters only — it shifts *all* characters, including symbols and punctuation.

+Note: Keep in mind, this isn't bug-free, i.e. your encrypted character lands on *DEL*, you're automatically losing it.
+This could be mitigated by restricting permutations to only [a-z],[A-Z] characters using regex or modulo indexing, but again - this was more of a syntax muscle memory exercise that I decided to publish and less of a solution to any issue.
 ---

 ## 🛠️ How to Run